 What is pseudomonas?

 Pseudomonas aeruginosa is a common bacterium found in soil and ground water.
-The Health Protection Agency says healthy people are rarely affected by it.
-It is a major cause of healthcare or hospital associated infections.
+Healthy people are rarely affected by it.
+However, it is a major cause of healthcare or hospital associated infections.

 The bacteria can be spread by contaminated water, inhaling water droplets, touching contaminated surfaces or it can pass from person-to-person through poor hand hygiene.